Half Human

 Half Human (獣人雪男, Jūjin Yuki Otoko) is a 1955 Japanese science fiction horror film directed by Ishirō Honda, with special effects by Eiji Tsuburaya.
 The film stars Akira Takarada, Momoko Kōchi, Akemi Negishi, Sachio Sakai, and Nobuo Nakamura, with Sanshiro Sagara as the Abominable Snowman.
+The film was released in Japan in 1955, and in the US (cut to 70 minutes) on May 22, 1957 (retitled Half Human), on a double feature with The Monster from Green Hell (1957).

 Plot

 The Japanese version is told in flashbacks framed by scenes of a reporter questioning the survivors.

 During New Year's, Five young university students come to the Japanese Alps in Nagano for a skiing vacation.
 They are Takashi Iijima, his girlfriend Machiko Takeno, her older brother Kiyoshi Takeno, and their friends Nakada and Kaji.
 When they arrive, Kiyoshi and Kaji split off and visit their mutual friend, Gen, promising to meet the others later at the lodge.
 Takashi, Michiko, and Nakada arrive at the lodge, whose caretaker informs them of an approaching blizzard.

 The caretaker telephones Gen's cabin, but nobody answers, worrying the group.
 While Takashi takes over the phone, a fur-coat-clad young woman named Chika, who lives in a village deep in the mountains, enters.
 Growing up in a village that shuns contact with outsiders, Chika is none too pleased to see so many visitors but reluctantly takes shelter from the storm nonetheless.

 The sound of an avalanche thundering down a nearby slope terrifies the group.
 The lodge telephone rings.
 Michiko picks up the phone but drops it in horror.
 Through the earpiece comes the sound of screams, followed by a single gunshot.
 When Takashi picks up the receiver, he hears another agonized scream and the line goes dead.
 Chika puts her coat back on and slips away.

 The next day, as soon as the weather clears, a rescue party goes off to find Gen and Kaji.
 Kiyoshi is nowhere to be found.
 Gen is dead on the cabin floor while Kaji's body has been dragged out into the snow.
 Their injuries suggest they were attacked by something far stronger than a man.

 Takashi and Nakata find strange tufts of hair around the cabin, as though whatever had left them was absurdly large.
 Most disturbing of all are the enormous bare footprints leading off into the snow.
 The team splits up, one group brings the bodies back to the lodge and the other continues searching for Kiyoshi.
 By nightfall, there is still no sign of Kiyoshi and the rescue team leader announces that they will have to return to Tōkyo until the snow thaws.